DiRoots-Limited/DiRoots.One.Releases/docs/pages/ViewManager/VM-Template-Transfer.md

 # Template Transfer tab

-The Template Transfer allows you to copy the View Template properties from multiple View Templates.
+The Template Transfer allows you to copy the View Template properties from several View Templates.

 ![Template Transfer](../../../assets\images\ViewManager\VM-Tt-Tab.gif)